If the Q&A below doesn’t answer your question, please email us at: firstname.lastname@example.org

 Registration Fees for the 2023 – 24 season:

 $155 – for athletes U6 to U17

-Remember, you may be able to significantly reduce fees by using an Active Kids voucher (generally available to children who have reached 4 years and 6 months of age at the time of registering).
-Financial assistance is also available in accordance with the Athlete Assistance Program 2022.
+You may be able to reduce fees by $50 by using an Active Kids voucher (generally available to children who have reached 4 years and 6 months of age at the time of applying for the voucher).
+You must apply for your voucher before registering with us.
+Financial assistance is also available in case of financial hardship in accordance with the Athlete Assistance Program 2023.

 Note: Registration with St George Little Athletics Centre (STGLAC) establishes the athlete and their parents/guardians as members of both Little Athletics NSW (LANSW) and STGLAC.
 Registration Fees are collected by Little Athletics NSW (on behalf of both organisations) and in most cases are Non-Refundable.

-Our season usually runs from September through till March.
-Please see our Calendar page for specific dates.
+Our season usually runs from about mid-September through till mid-March.
+See the Calendar page for specific dates.

 We do take a break around Christmas time, and on those Fridays that clash with certain inter-club Carnival events, but otherwise we do compete during school holidays.
 See our Calendar page.

 Events depend on the athlete’s age as set out in Event by Age Group.
 For each age group, most events are conducted once per 2 weeks.
 Tiny Tots will generally perform: 2 x Runs, 1 x Throw and 1 x Jump and 1 x Game each week.
 Note that St George does not currently conduct the “Walks” events.

 Children move through a pre-set sequence of events each night, guided by their Age Manager.
 Each event is “officiated” by the Age Manager(s) and additional parent helpers.
 See our Parent Helpers and Parent Helper Resources pages for more information.